Michigan capital tax Guide

 How Much Capital Gains Tax on $300,000?

-On a $300,000 capital gain, you’d owe $12,750 to Michigan ($300,000 × 4.25%).
-Your federal tax depends on your income level and how long you held the asset, but could range from 0% to 20% for long-term gains, plus potential Net Investment Income Tax.
-The total combined federal and state tax could be $45,000 to $75,000 or more.
+So on a $300,000 capital gain, you’d owe $12,750 to Michigan ($300,000 x 4.25%).
+The amount of federal tax you pay depends on your income bracket and how long you held the asset.
+Long-term capital gains can range from 0 % to 20 %, plus any applicable Net Investment Income Tax.
+Total federal and state tax could be $45,000 to $75,000 or more.

 What Is a Simple Trick for Avoiding Capital Gains Tax?